-The vast majority of rice in the world—about 75% of total rice production, according to the online resource Ricepedia, an information hub run in partnership between the International Rice Research Institute, AfricaRice, and the International Center for Tropical Agriculture—is lowland rice grown in irrigated fields, the kind that produce those images of leagues upon leagues of glistening rice paddies, tended to by bent-backed workers.
+The vast majority of rice in the world—about 75% of total rice production, according to the Rice Almanac, a 2013 publication of the International Rice Research Institute—is lowland rice grown in irrigated fields, the kind that produces those images of leagues upon leagues of glistening rice paddies, tended to by bent-backed workers.
 But even though rainfed upland varieties of rice make up a far smaller proportion of total rice production in the world, there are nevertheless 100 million people who rely on that kind of rice as their staple food.

 Why Is Rice So Popular?